 Patrick Davis, How Sweet the Sound

-Davis drew an eclectic mix for the sold-out Lee County show.
+On the night of my hometown concert, Davis drew an eclectic mix for the sold-out Lee County show.
 Season ticket holders and a good many out-of-town folks filled the charming space.

 It was a classy, clean-cut kind of night.
 Every man on the stage wore a coat and tie.
 Davis’s lead guitarist/father shed his jacket pretty quickly.
 Nobody minded.
 Senior Davis is beloved in the community as a guitar teacher and owner of Davis and Sons music shop in nearby Camden.

 Davis shared the backstory of almost every song.
 The room hushed as he told about his brother, who died on his ex-wife's birthday in a drunk driving accident.
 He broke up the heaviness of the message against drunk driving with a line about being married 13 years but only being happy for two.

 Davis read the Bishopville crowd perfectly.
 He did not do his famous Gamecock song.
 Since I was sitting beside my 84-year-old mother, I appreciated that omission from the line up.